otevrenamesta/otevrenamesta.github.io/README.md

 Try first if you already have them with:

-> ruby -v && gem -v && echo "ok, I have all I need!"
+> ruby -v && gem -v && echo 'ok, I have all I need!'

 If you do not see versions of programs you need to install them.
 Most convenient way is to use [rvm](https://rvm.io/rvm/install).